 This time-domain measurement reveals the phase shift due to reflection (either 0° or 180°) and the level of the reflected/transmitted signal.
 From this data, you can calculate the transmission line’s impedance from the complex reflection coefficient using the formula below:

 Complex reflection coefficient between a transmission line and the source/load.
 For reflection off the source end, Z0 is the source impedance, and ZL is the transmission line characteristic impedance.
 For reflection off the load end, Z0 is the transmission line characteristic impedance, and ZL is the source impedance.

-Note that a VNA is an invaluable piece of equipment to keep in your lab.
-These units can provide S-parameter to impedance parameter calculations automatically, and they can provide a time-domain reflectometry measurement.
-You can also extract the electrical length with these measurements.
+Note that a VNA is an invaluable piece of equipment to keep in your lab, even if it is a low-bandwidth unit.
+Higher-end units can provide S-parameter to impedance parameter calculations automatically for a given reference impedance, and some can provide a TDR measurement.

 When examining coupled transmission lines for common-mode or differential driving, you either have to source two separate TDR/TDT signals on the two lines simultaneously, or you have to measure the even/odd mode impedances.
 The even mode impedance is simply the impedance of a single line when the two lines are driven in common mode.
 This is quite simple with a VNA as you can directly measure the S-parameters in the frequency domain and then convert this to an impedance.

 The same procedure applies for odd mode impedance, where the coupled lines are driven in differential mode.
 After you calculate the even and odd-mode impedances, simply calculate the differential and common impedance as shown below.

 Note that, when we are dealing with coupled lines, the characteristic impedance is not so important anymore.
 The important values are the even-mode and differential impedance values.
 In an ideal situation, the even-mode impedance will be nearly equal to the characteristic impedance, and the differential impedance will be nearly double characteristic impedance with low coupling.